romeoonlinesim/romeoonlinesim.github.io/README.md

 cd client
 npm install
 npm start
+# If there are any errors caused by the difference of version, try again
+# If there are any high vulnerability, try to run npm audit fix
 ```

 If you do the above commands without any errors, the frontend interface could be accessed at http://localhost:5000 from your computer.